tallon-coxe/study-timer/README.md

 # study-timer
 Simple timer for studying.
-Has GUI.
+Work in progress.

 ![Screenshot from 2021-04-14 20-46-29](https://user-images.githubusercontent.com/73142794/114802047-9a89a580-9d62-11eb-8b18-b2dfc75f5755.png)